Norm of the no-boundary state: Discussion

 \section{Discussion}

 In this manuscript we have shown that the one-loop approximation to the norm of the no-boundary vanishes, even when coupled to matter in a conformally invariant state.
 This includes the case of coupling to a slow-roll inflaton, and so our findings may be consequential for real-world settings.
+We have also provided evidence that the sphere contribution to the no-boundary state may have vanishing norm, although additional computation and arguments will be required to reach a final verdict.
 Even so, unnormalized cosmological correlators can be finite (e.g.~a three point function of vertex operators)~\cite{Chakraborty:2023yed, Chakraborty:2023los}, although the right set of gauge-invariant observables is presently unclear.
-It is reasonable to expect that the (dominant contribution to the) wavefunction of the universe has asymptotically de Sitter ‘cosmological’ symmetries, but apparently it is null at one loop.
+But if the norm of the no-boundary state indeed vanishes to all loops, then the status of unnormalized cosmological correlators is puzzling.
+We remark that while it is reasonable to expect that the (dominant contribution to the) wavefunction of the universe has asymptotically de Sitter ‘cosmological’ symmetries, our results run counter to this intuition since apparently the Hartle-Hawking contribution to the no-boundary wavefunction is null to at least one loop.